camerahacks/lightroom-macro-pad/README.md

 ## Switch Layout

-This micro pad has 7 buttons.
+This macro pad has 7 buttons.
 Buttons 0-5 are used for macros and button 6 is used for switching modes.

 ```
 |     |   0   |   1   |   2   |